newjersey/navigator.business.nj.gov/content/src/quick-actions/registry-update-brc-amendment.md

 name: Update Your New Jersey Business Registry Account
 id: registry-update-brc-amendment
 ---
-If your business registration information has changed since you last updated your New Jersey Tax/Employer ID or your public business registry account, you must report those changes to the New Jersey Division of Revenue and Enterprise Services (DORES).
+If your business registration information has changed since you last updated your `New Jersey Tax/Employer ID|`tax-id` or your public business registry account, you must report those changes to the New Jersey Division of Revenue and Enterprise Services (DORES).

 Depending on the type of changes, this may include updating your business charter or obtaining a new `Business Registration Certificate (BRC)|business-reg-certificate` .